eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 # Importing Public Transport Data

-Netconvert and further SUMO tools can be used to import public transpot data from OSM.
+netconvert and further SUMO tools can be used to import public transpot data from OSM.
 The easiest way to do this is by using the [OSM-Web-Wizard tool](../../Tutorials/OSMWebWizard.md).
 Performing the import without the wizard is explained in